suzuhe481/multi-agent-example/README.md

 ## Branches

-- main: Contains the original single file `index.ts` file.
+- `main`: Contains the original single file `index.ts` file.
+- `scalable-multi-file-and-multi-agent-workflow`: Contains the same implementation in main, but in a scalable architecture with 2 agents.

 ## Agents